TikTok Influencer Marketing: How to Succeed in 2025

 But how do you really track these metrics?

 You might want to use a tracking tool, but don’t do that when you start.
 Just create discount codes and special UTM links inside SARAL and track your ROI directly inside your Shopify dashboard.
 Once you mature, you can also use tools such as Refersion to generate cookie-based affiliate links and implement more advanced tracking.
+Here's how you can track your influencer campaigns on SARAL:

-6. Building long-term relationships with Tiktok creators
+6. Building long-term relationships with TikTok Influencers

 If you want to build a stronger relationship with a creator, here are some things you can do: